Dmittru/react-native-sqlite-expo.v50/README.md

 MacOs/Linux: install [brew](https://brew.sh/) if you don't have it, run ```brew install git```.
 If you got issue, google git install MacOs/Linux

+Check that you have Node on your device

 Install [node.js](https://nodejs.org/en) if you dont have on your pc.

 ## Installation